-After you’ve been involved in an accident, there are a lot of unanswered questions—especially if your vehicle has been severely damaged.
+After you’ve been involved in a a car accident, there are a lot of unanswered questions—especially if your vehicle has been severely damaged.
 The main question is, who is going to pay for the repairs?

 North Carolina is an At-Fault State

-What does it mean to be an at-fault state?
+What does it mean to be an at-fault vs. no-fault state?
 In no-fault states, your own insurance is likely responsible for covering the damage your car incurred from an accident.
-However, in fault states like North Carolina, you must prove that the other driver involved in your accident was at fault or negligent in order to pursue his/her insurance company in order to receive damages.
+However, in at-fault states like North Carolina, you must prove that the other driver involved in your accident was negligent in order to pursue their insurance company for damages.

 No matter where your car accident took place—in a fault or no-fault state—the insurance company responsible for covering the damages is only required to pay for the repairs up to the limits of the policy.
 This could mean that only a portion of your car repairs will be covered by the other driver’s insurer, especially if the damages to your car are significant and will require a high cost to repair.